hangcidu/hangcidu.github.io/_pages/early-type_bars.md

 [Revisiting the Excess of Bar-like Structures in TNG50 Early-type Galaxies: Consistency and Tension with Observations](https://arxiv.org/abs/2603.21279), 2026-03-22@arxiv

-The tension between observations and simulations warns us that barred galaxies are not necessarily disk.
+The tension between observations and simulations warns us that barred galaxies are not necessarily disk, and IllustrisTNG may have a new "bar problem".

 ### Westlake talk, 45 min, 2026-04-07